francis77ajay/ExpressMongo/README.md

 React   :	A JavaScript library used to create beautiful and interactive user interfaces developed by Facebook and the community of individual developers.

 Node    :It’s a JavaScript runtime environment built on Google Chrome’s V8 engine, and it compiles js at the runtime.

+This operation involves 5 student Data and 3 class data.

+SchoolDB is the Database name  for mongodb.